Skip to main content

 Now that column will be a dropdown list with all the options from the table you selected.
 You can click into any cell in that column to see the list and start selecting values.

 If you don't see the values you expect when you click the dropdown, head to the table you're pulling from and make sure that the display column is set to the column you want.
 You'll know something is a display column when it has a bookmark option next to the header.
 To set a new display column, click the column dropdown and choose Set as display column from the options.
+Learn more about the display column here.

 Explore row references